LMWB/Quattro-Formaggi/README.md

 Quattro Formaggi Quattro Stagioni

-to study some of my testing done sofar please have a look [here](/Testing/README.md)
+to study some of my testing done so far please have a look [here](/Testing/README.md)

 # ToDo
 - add User-LED on Arduino Shield (Nucleo LED is covered) [HW]